 Instructions

-• Next, add in your pack of bone-in chicken thighs.
-For this recipe I used a pack of 5.
-Bring everything back up to a simmer and reduce the heat a little, continuing to cook everything with a light running simmer, uncovered for 25 to 30 minutes or until the chicken thighs are cooked through.
+- Add the chicken to the pot: Next, add in your pack of bone-in chicken thighs.
+Bring everything back up to a simmer and reduce the heat a little, continuing to cook everything with a light running simmer, uncovered for 25 to 30 minutes (or until the chicken thighs are cooked through).
 At this point, you may skim off any foam that appears at the top with a spoon, if desired.

-• Returning to the same stock pot, drizzle a little olive oil and add in fresh diced carrot, celery, and onion.
+- Returning to the same stock pot, drizzle a little olive oil and add in reserved vegetables from earlier.
+Add in the diced carrot, celery, onion, plus minced garlic.
 Toss to combine and soften.
 Season with a little salt and pepper.
-Add in minced garlic and continue cooking through until onions sweat, and become fragrant and veggies soften.
+Cook through until onions sweat, and become fragrant and veggies soften.
 About 8 to 10 minutes.

-• Next, add your strained soup stock back in letting everything come back up to a simmer letting the vegetables cook into the soup, about 10 or 15 more minutes.
+- Next, add your strained soup stock back in letting everything come back up to a simmer.
+Let the vegetables cook into the soup, about 10 or 15 more minutes.
 At this point, you can also add in the curly egg noodles.
-Cook for 10 to 15 more minutes or until noodles are soft and veggies are cooked through.
+Add in and cook for 10 to 15 more minutes or until noodles are soft and veggies are cooked through.